ezubaric/methods-hw/project/README.md

-By final deadline, have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Moodle.
+By final deadline, have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Piazza.
 This document should make it clear:

 * Why this is a good idea